joostkremers/pandoc-mode/docs/index.md

 output is always sent to a file).
 Emacs captures this output and redirects it to the buffer `*Pandoc output*`.
-The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / b`.
+The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / B`.
 Error messages from Pandoc are also displayed in this buffer.

-When you run Pandoc, `pandoc-mode` also generates a few messages, which are logged in a buffer called `*Pandoc log*`.
+When you run Pandoc, `pandoc-mode` also generates a few messages, which are logged in a buffer called `*Pandoc-mode log*`.
 You will rarely need to see this, since `pandoc-mode` displays a message telling you whether Pandoc finished successfully or not.
 In the latter case, the output buffer is displayed, so you can see the error that Pandoc reported.